UnifiedID2/uid2-docs-preview/preview/docs/getting-started/gs-faqs.md

 Not necessarily.
 After you remap emails associated with a particular bucket ID, the emails might be assigned to a different bucket ID.
 To check the bucket ID, [call the mapping function](../guides/advertiser-dataprovider-guide.md#1-retrieve-a-raw-uid2-for-dii-using-the-identity-map-endpoint) and save the returned UID2 and bucket ID again.

 :::info
-When mapping and remapping emails, do not make any assumptions about the number of buckets, their rotation dates, or the specific bucket that an email gets assigned to.
+When mapping and remapping emails, be sure not to make any assumptions about the number of buckets, their rotation dates, or the specific bucket that an email gets assigned to.
 :::

 #### How often should UID2s be refreshed for incremental updates?